cgalpin92/project-portfolio1-moonlandingmuseum/README.md

  - Hero Element not loading:
     - When first deploying the site through GitHub pages the background image for the Hero Element did not load and the site was broken.
     - I found that this was due to using an absolute file path to the background image in my CSS code.
-    - I fixed the issue through changing the file path to a relative file path so that it now appears as below.
+    - I fixed the issue through changing the file path to a relative file path.
 The Hero image loaded and the site was fixed.

  - No landing page after submitting volunteer form:
     - After creating the form and testing in both the preview and live environment I was presented with an error landing page when pressing submit.
-    - I found that I had entered the wrong value for method, having originally entering post.
+    - I found that I had entered the wrong value for method, having originally entered 'post'.
-    - After changing this to get the correct confirmation landing page was achieved after the Submit button was selected.
+    - After changing this to 'get' the correct confirmation landing page was achieved after the submit button was selected.

  - Header overlapping h2 elements:
-   - I found that the header was overlapping part of the h2 elements on each page
+   - I found that the header was overlapping part of the h2 elements on each page.
-   - I discovered that this was due to some of the additional media queries I had added to my code to enlarge font on larger screens
+   - I discovered that this was due to some of the additional media queries I had added to my code to enlarge font on larger screens .
    - I fixed this by adding a margin-top property to h2 elements with a value of 8%.

  - Link to Volunteering page not working
-   - Link to Volunteering page not working in the third section of Index.html
+   - Link to Volunteering page not working in the third section of Index.html.
-   - Found this was due to anchor elements not wrapping the Word Volunteering
+   - Found this was due to anchor elements not wrapping the words Volunteering Page.
-   - Moved the closing a element so that Volunteering Page wrapped within the two elements .
+   - Moved the closing a element so that Volunteering Page wrapped within the two elements and the link as successfully applied.

 - __Unfixed Bugs__
   - No unfixed bugs